-Dimi Major of Fulham tailored the lounge coat, waistcoat and trousers.
-Bond’s lounge coat is most likely black, though there sometimes appears to be a hint of blue.
-The coat has peak lapels and buttons two, and it is tailored with straight shoulders with natural sleeve heads, a full, clean chest and a suppressed waist.
-Traditionally the black lounge coat worn in this manner has only one button, to mimic the modern morning coat’s single button, but two or three buttons are also correct styles.
-The cuffs have three buttons and there are double vents at the back.
+Dimi Major of Fulham, London tailored George Lazenby’s lounge coat, waistcoat and trousers.
+Bond’s lounge coat is black but sometimes appears to be blue on film.
+The coat has peak lapels and two buttons on the front, and it is tailored with straight shoulders with natural sleeve heads, a full, clean chest and a suppressed waist.
+Traditionally the black lounge coat worn in this manner has only one button, to mimic the 20th century morning coat’s single button, but two or three buttons are also correct styles.
+Notched lapels are also acceptable, but peaked lapels are more appropriate for a wedding.
+The pockets are jetted on a slight slant, the cuffs have three buttons, and there are double vents at the back.

-The waistcoat is light grey and has 6 buttons.
-The narrow straight-leg trousers match the waistcoat in light grey and most likely match the other trousers in the film with a darted front and Daks-style button-tab side adjusters.
-Traditionally trousers worn with the black lounge outfit are the same as with morning dress: stripeed or checked, only in black, white and grey.
+The waistcoat is dove grey lightweight tropical wool and has six buttons.
+The narrow straight-leg trousers match the waistcoat in dove grey tropical wool, and the style most likely matches the other trousers in the film with a darted front and Daks-style button-tab side adjusters.
+Traditionally trousers worn with the black lounge outfit are the same as with morning dress: striped or checked, only in black, white and grey.
 Though Bond breaks with tradition, he does not insult it.

 Bond’s soft white cotton poplin shirt from regular James Bond shirtmaker Frank Foster has a tunic collar with a detachable spread collar, a front placket stitched 1 cm from the edge and double cuffs.
 The tie is a light silver-blue satin, tied in a Windsor knot.